dfelinto/blender-manual/manual/troubleshooting/3d_view.rst

 - Increase the near clipping when working on large scenes.
 - Decrease the far clipping when objects are not viewed at a distance.

-When perspective is disabled only the far Clip End is used, very high values can still give artifacts.
+When perspective is disabled only the far Clip End is used, very high values can still result in artifacts.

-This is **not** specific to Blender, all graphical applications have these same limitations.
+This is **not** specific to Blender, all graphics applications have these same limitations.

 Objects Invisible in Camera View